-Now...I know...I've been writing this website for close to five years now, so why haven't I written about Guayaquil sooner?
+Now...I know...I've been writing this website for years now, so why haven't I written about Guayaquil sooner?
 Truthfully, because I haven't been that big of a fan of it in the past.
 My perception (along with that of many other people's perception) is changing.

 Formerly known more for its crime rate than as a tourist attraction, Guayaquil has gone through a transformation over the last decade or more.
 Starting with its famous boardwalk, the Malecon 2000, the city has worked hard to revamp its image.

 Guayaquil's most famous tourist attraction is this mile and a half boardwalk, which was renovated and completed just before the Y2K was rung in (thus its name).

 The area was a popular meeting place long before this renovation, but due to disrepair the Malecon was considered a dangerous part of town.
 But not anymore!